 “The response to our new name Arts Network Ottawa has been very positive so far.
 We, and our members, are excited to provide a valued network of opportunities, resources and connections for the arts in the Ottawa region and the community in which we live,” adds Cruickshank.

-About Arts Network Ottawa (formerly AOE Arts Council)
+About Arts Network Ottawa (formerly Arts Network Ottawa)

 Arts Network Ottawa knows how the Arts build strong communities.
 For more than 30 years, we have collaborated with communities to promote the creative, social and economic benefits of local Arts and will continue to do so.
 We provide an informed voice for a bilingual network, across the Ottawa region, of over 400 artists, cultural workers and arts organizations.
 As an arts service organization, we are an essential connection to opportunities, resources, programs and partnerships that advance careers and the sustainability of Ottawa’s arts community.